- Kneel on floor or mat facing stability ball within arm's

-side of ball closest to hips.
+side on upper side of ball closest to hips.

 as far as possible.
 Raise body back up by pulling arms back until